 Private parties pay £977 for a 3–4 piece in June 2026 — within 3% of the £1,005 wedding median, the tightest that gap has been in three issues.
 Corporate events pay £839.
 The rate calculator breaks both down by city and band size.

-Eight sources fed the June pool, each with an effective trust weight: artist-confirmed post-event reports (0.85), Musicians’ Union and Equity recommended rates (0.60), venue gig budgets (0.50), agency rate cards (0.48), the monthly artist-profile panel (0.38, raised after the May issue), web-extracted rates (0.35), anonymous submissions (0.16) and ticket-derived club estimates (0.11).
+Eight sources fed the June pool, each with an effective trust weight: artist-confirmed post-event reports (0.85), Musicians’ Union and Equity recommended rates (0.60), venue gig budgets (0.50), industry rate cards (0.48), the monthly artist-profile panel (0.38, raised after the May issue), web-extracted rates (0.35), anonymous submissions (0.16) and ticket-derived club estimates (0.11).
 Confirmed GigXchange bookings (1.00) — the reference signal — are wired in but yet to arrive in volume.
 The June 2026 issue is built from 4,036 approved observations.

 Yes — the report, the live calculator and the underlying data are all free under CC BY 4.0.
 Share, adapt and build on it commercially with credit to “GigXchange Index, gigxchange.app/rates”.
 Raw data is mirrored on Hugging Face, Zenodo and Kaggle.

 The underlying figures rebuild every night at 05:00 UTC.
-Agency rate cards rescan weekly on Mondays, and the artist-profile panel snapshots on the 28th of each month.
+Industry rate cards rescan weekly on Mondays, and the artist-profile panel snapshots on the 28th of each month.
 A full monthly report is published the third week of every month.
 Subscribe to the blog for release alerts.

 The pool grew by 189 observations to 4,036, led by the monthly artist panel’s 154 stated-rate snapshots.
 The wedding median edged up from £996 to £1,005, the entire city top five held rank and price, and the pub figure was revised from £487 to £425 after a documented 25-row data correction.
 Methodology change: the artist-panel weight rose from 0.16 to 0.38.
 See the May 2026 issue for the baseline.